tarasov1/rpoly-file-launcher/README.md

 # rpoly-file-launcher

-The script uses a rpoly-file to reconstruct it in Cadnano.
+The script used to load a rpoly-file and reconstruct it in Cadnano.